6 Essential Tips for a Safe Winter Road Trip

 Checking for road closures and potentially challenging driving conditions prior to departure can be a great way to reduce risk—and travel time.
 Check the weather in both the place of departure as well as the destination.
 There are also a number of smartphone apps that will warn you of any road closures, including Waze, which uses P2P data.

-Next, find out the winter driving mistakes that could put you in danger.
+Now that you know the winter road trip essentials, brush up on the winter driving mistakes that could put you in danger.